rockowitz/ddcutil/README.md

     --stats
 ddctool maintains extensive statistics on protocol errors, retry counts, and performance.
 This option causes those statistics to be reported.

-### Monitor specification
+### Monitor Selection

 If more than one monitor is attached, the desired monitor can be specified using any of the following options:
 ~~~
 --display <display number>
---busno <i2c bus number>
+--bus <i2c bus number>
---adlno <iAdapterNumber>.<iDisplayNumber>
+--adl <iAdapterNumber>.<iDisplayNumber>
 --edid <256 character hex string>
 --model <model name> and --sn <serial number>
 ~~~

 Notes:
-- Monitors under control of AMD's proprietary driver (fglrx) by adapter number and display number.
-These numbers are specified on the --adlno option separated by a period, e.g. "--adlno 1.0"
+- Monitors under control of AMD's proprietary driver (fglrx) are selected by adapter number and display number.
+These numbers are specified on the --adl option separated by a period, e.g. "--adlno 1.0"
 - If model and serial number are used to identify the monitor, both options must be specified.

 To see a list of all attached monitors and their associated identifiers: